LesterLyu/MOHLTC-DataProject/documents/deployment.md

     ```
  1. Modify configuration in `MOHLTC-DataProject/config/cloud.js`
     ```js
-    // config for amazon cloud
+    // config for pivotal cloud
     const pivotal = {
         appName: 'mohltc', // your pivotal app name
         serverUrl: 'https://mohltc.cfapps.io', // the route for this app